decompals/slinky/docs/file_format/settings.md

 A list of sections to that should be preserved during linking.

-Usually used for keeping debugging sections.
+Usually used to avoid discarding debugging sections.

 ### Example